 Guferati is a spicy, earthy green bean dish originating from India.
-The recipe requires one pan and takes less than ten minutes to cook.
-I like to eat it with lots of curry and naan!
+Inspired by Indian flavors, these green beans have garlic, red pepper flakes, and mustard seeds.
+The recipe also only requires one pan and takes less than ten minutes to cook.

 This past weekend, I was in Vegas for a music festival, and I got to see Arcade Fire and St. Vincent, and it was sosososo good!!
 I wore sheer clothing, drank beer, and lived my young-adult life for a change.
 I also got to see Death Cab for Cutie, and I was transported back to my high school days when I was an emo teen listening to that song on repeat via YouTube.
 (Note: yes, I know that song came out in 2005, but I didn’t get all emotional over it until I was in high school a few years later, okurrr?).